partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: About that... how exactly will everyone fit inside this bag...

 Momo: You guys?...
-Could they really be in the bag?
+Could they really all be in the bag?

 Judy: I'm sorry I can't help...